DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

     </tr>
 </table>

 We flip the elements and make a new set that is not an element of the universal set.
-For the first element of the set, we can either choose to include it or not.
-Just like before, we are different from all the table.
-We have found another element that is nowhere to be found in the able.
+For the first element of the set, it doesn't matter if we include it or not.
+Just like before, this new element is different from all the elements in the universe.

 <table class="table-2d">
     <tr>